vinaykul/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 Admission Controllers: LimitRanger, ResourceQuota need to support Pod Updates:
-* for ResourceQuota it should be enough to change podEvaluator.Handler implementation to allow Pod updates; max(ResourceRequirements, ResourcesAllocated) should be used to be in line with current ResourceQuota behavior which blocks resources before they are used (e.g. for Pending Pods),
+* for ResourceQuota it should be enough to change podEvaluator.Handler implementation to allow Pod updates; max(Spec.Containers[i].Resources, Status.ContainerStatuses[i].Resources) should be used to be in line with current ResourceQuota behavior which blocks resources before they are used (e.g. for Pending Pods),
 * for LimitRanger TBD.

 Kubelet:
 * support in-place resource resize,
-* set Pod's ContainerStatus.ResourcesAllocated for Containers on placing the Pod on Node,
+* set Pod's Status.ContainerStatuses[i].Resources for Containers on placing the Pod on Node,
 * change UpdateContainerResources CRI API to work for both Linux & Windows,
 * invoke eviction API for lower priorty Pods.
 (Implemented in phase 2)

 Scheduler:
-* update cache using max(ResourceRequirements, ResourcesAllocated).
+* update cache using Pod's max(Spec.Containers[i].Resources,
+  Status.ContainerStatuses[i].Resources).

 Controllers:
 * propagate Template resources update to running Pod instances.